LCAV/FRIDA/README.md

     numpy, scipy, pandas, ipyparallel, seaborn, zmq, joblib

-In addition the two following libraries are used for resample and processing of wav files
+In addition the two following libraries are not really needed to recreate the figures, but were used to resample and process the recording files

     scikits.audiolab, sickits.samplerate